 At enrollment, after informed consent was obtained, participants were asked to complete an extensive baseline questionnaire on demographic characteristics, weight, height, lifestyle factors, including physical activity, and breast cancer risk factors, cancer history and treatments, and medication use.
 A detailed family history and plasma, serum, and DNA samples were obtained at this time.

-Follow-up questionnaires are administered every 3 years and have been completed for >90% of participants enrolled between 2005 and 2010.
+Follow-up questionnaires are administered every 3 years and have been completed by participants two times since enrollment with >90% compliance.
 All cancer diagnoses were based on pathology records and all treatment information was confirmed by medical records.

 Who is eligible to join the BOSS cohort?